chenzhuo1005/socalgas_monitor/README.md

-# SoCalGas Sync Home Assistant Integration
+# SoCalGas Monitor Home Assistant Integration

 **Custom Home Assistant integration** to scrape **hourly** gas usage and cost from your SoCalGas account.